amerand/PMOIRED/README.md

 ## Examples

 Check out the examples provided in the package in the directory `examples`, in the form of Jupyter notebooks:
-- [Alpha Cen A](https://github.com/amerand/PMOIRED/blob/master/examples/alphaCenA.ipynb) PIONIER data from [Kervalla et al. A&A 597, 137 (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...597A.137K/abstract).
+- [Alpha Cen A](https://github.com/amerand/PMOIRED/blob/master/examples/alphaCenA.ipynb) PIONIER data from [Kervella et al. A&A 597, 137 (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...597A.137K/abstract).
 Fitting V2 with uniform disk or limb-darkened disks, including with parametrised darkening.
 Most `PMOIRED` basics are covered there.
 - [FU Ori](https://github.com/amerand/PMOIRED/blob/master/examples/FUOri.ipynb) GRAVITY data from [Liu et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...884...97L/abstract).
 Fitting 2-components model with chromatic flux ratio.
 - [AX Cir](https://github.com/amerand/PMOIRED/blob/master/examples/AXCir.ipynb) shows how `PMOIRED` can be used to cover most of the features of [CANDID](https://github.com/amerand/CANDID)'s companion grid search and estimation of detection limit for a third component.